-6.8.7 It seems unlikely that there would be a significant increase in path erosion and loss of habitat from the proposed development in the Core Strategy on the North Pennine Moors SAC.
+7.8.7 It seems unlikely that there would be a significant increase in path erosion and loss of habitat from the proposed development in the Core Strategy on the North Pennine Moors SAC.
 This is due to the limited availability of access to the SAC from settlements within the Bradford District area, the distance between the SAC and the Bradford settlements and the presence of alternative more accessible moorlands within the South Pennines SPA/SAC.
-However, until data on visitor access patterns to the North Pennine Moors has been obtained, it cannot be concluded that there will not be an adverse effect on this SAC as a consequence of the proposed development in the Core Strategy.
+It is concluded that there will not be an adverse effect on this SPA as a consequence of the proposed development in the Core Strategy.

-6.8.8 It has been shown from studies on both lowland heathlands and the Pennines moors that fire risk is significantly increased where these sites are close to urban areas, where young people are concentrated and at times of day and periods of the year when young people are likely to have access to heaths and moors.
+7.8.8 It has been shown from studies on both lowland heathlands and the Pennines moors that fire risk is significantly increased where these sites are close to urban areas, where young people are concentrated and at times of day and periods of the year when young people are likely to have access to heaths and moors.
 In all these respects the North Pennine Moors are unlikely to be used by new residents within the Bradford District and it is concluded that there is no significant risk of fire to the North Pennine Moors SAC as a consequence of the proposed development in the Core Strategy.

-6.8.9 It is unlikely that these impacts will have an adverse effect on the extent, structure and function or typical species of the Annex 1 habitats of the North Pennine Moors SAC.
+7.8.9 It is unlikely that these impacts will have an adverse effect on the extent, structure and function or typical species of the Annex 1 habitats of the North Pennine Moors SAC.

-6.8.10 It is unlikely that dog fouling will have an adverse effect on the extent, structure and function or typical species of the Annex 1 habitats of the North Pennine Moors SAC.
+7.8.10 It is unlikely that dog fouling will have an adverse effect on the extent, structure and function or typical species of the Annex 1 habitats of the North Pennine Moors SAC.

-6.8.11 It is unlikely that changes to the local bird fauna from urban development with Bradford district will have an adverse effect on the extent, structure and function or typical species of the Annex 1 habitats of the North Pennine Moors SAC.
+7.8.11 It is unlikely that changes to the local bird fauna from urban development with Bradford district will have an adverse effect on the extent, structure and function or typical species of the Annex 1 habitats of the North Pennine Moors SAC.

-6.8.12 It is unlikely that cat predation will have an adverse effect on the extent, structure and function or typical species of the Annex 1 habitats of the North Pennine Moors SAC.
+7.8.12 It is unlikely that cat predation will have an adverse effect on the extent, structure and function or typical species of the Annex 1 habitats of the North Pennine Moors SAC.

-6.9 Overall Assessment against the Conservation Objective of North Pennine Moors SAC
+Overall Assessment against the Conservation Objective of North Pennine Moors SAC